wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-reference.md

 To use the BigQuery connector, add the <bigquery.init> or <bigquery.getAccessTokenFromServiceAccount> element in your configuration before carrying out any other BigQuery operations.

 The BigQuery API requires all requests to be authenticated as a user or a service account.
-For more information, see https://cloud.google.com/bigquery/authentication.
-See https://developers.google.com/identity/protocols/OAuth2ServiceAccount for information on service account authentication.
+For more information, see [Introduction to authentication](https://cloud.google.com/bigquery/authentication) documentation.
+See [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) documentation for information on service account authentication.
 For more information, see [related BigQuery documentation](https://developers.google.com/identity/protocols/OAuth2WebServer).

 ??? note "init"
     The init operation is used to initialize the connection to BigQuery.